crusher-dev/documentation/blog/2020-07-01-we-put-a-sql-database-on-the-internet.md

 > Fog’s VCL library [2].
 Although the initial scope was limited to table-wide
 > aggregates into a unique scalar value, this was a first step towards very
 > promising results on more complex aggregations.
 With the latest release of
-> QuestDB, we are extending this level of performance to key-based aggregations.
+> Crusher, we are extending this level of performance to key-based aggregations.
 >
 > To do this, we implemented Google’s fast hash table aka “Swisstable” [3] which
 > can be found in the Abseil library [4].
 In all modesty, we also found room to